Hooge, Ypres: Château and Bellewaerde

-Before the war, the village of Hooge was the site of the Château de Hooge, a manor house which served as country house of the local landed gentry and residence of the lord of the manor.
+Before the war, the village of Hooge was the site of the Château de Hooge, owned by baron Gaston de Vinck, mayor of Zillebeke.
 By July 1915 artillery had reduced the château to rubble and it was never rebuilt.
 After the war, much of the site was redeveloped as a theme park and is now occupied by the Bellewaerde, the oldest operating theme park in Belgium.
 Established in 1954 as a zoo and safari, the park expanded in the early 1980s and is now the most frequently visited amusement park in Flanders.
 On the site of the château's original stables, there is now a hotel and restaurant.